 As I’m writing this William has asked 20 times to sit in my lap.
 So, he’s now sitting in my lap watching me type asking me about the scotch tape that’s sitting beside the computer.
 Being a boy mom is special.
 I wouldn’t trade it for the world.

-FYI, I chose the number 11 because it’s my favorite number.
-I could probably name a million little things I love about being a boy mom.
+I could probably name a million little things I love about being a boy mom, but 11 is my favorite number.